suzannejmatthews/suzannejmatthews.github.io/_posts/2015-06-10-dot-product-revisited.markdown

 * The major change here is that we check if `all_done` is equal to `CORES` rather than `16`.
-Again, this will assist in our program maintaining correctness as we change the number of `CORES'.
+Again, this will assist in our program maintaining correctness as we change the number of `CORES`.
 * Notice that we change the `sizeof()` function parameter to `unsigned` from `int`.
 This is actually unnecessary, and is done for stylistic reasons.
 Please note that both `unsigned` and `int` are 4 bytes.
 Therefore, there is no difference